thinkaurelius/neo4j-gremlin-plugin/README.md

 ## Deploy into Neo4j Server

-To build and deploy Neo4jGremlinPlugin, please use the bash commands below.
+To build and deploy Neo4j Gremlin Plugin, please use the bash commands below.
 If you wish to use existing binaries, download from the [releases](https://github.com/thinkaurelius/neo4j-gremlin-plugin/releases) section of this repository.

 ```sh
 mvn clean package